yasserfarouk/anl/docs/docs/tutorials/Tutorial_run_a_negotiation.md

 session = SAOMechanism(issues=issues, n_steps=20)
 ```

 The negotiation protocol in NegMAS is handled by a `Mechanism` object.
 Here we instantiate a`SAOMechanism` which implements the [Stacked Alternating Offers Protocol](https://ii.tudelft.nl/~catholijn/publications/sites/default/files/Aydogan2017_Chapter_AlternatingOffersProtocolsForM.pdf).
 In this protocol, negotiators exchange offers until an offer is accepted by all negotiators (in this case 2), a negotiators leaves the table ending the negotiation or a time-out condition is met.
-In the example above, we use a limit on the number of rounds of `20` (a step of a mechanism is an executed round). #TODO: Is de deadline 10 or 20 here?
+In the example above, we use a limit on the number of rounds of `20` (a step of a mechanism is an executed round).

 Next, we define the utilities of the seller and the buyer.
 The utility function of the seller is defined by the ```
 IdentityFun```  which means that the higher the price, the higher the utility function.
 The buyer's utility function is reversed.
 The last two lines make sure that utility is scaled between 0 and 1.